Search

 One of the most impactful voices of the event came from Daniela Alba, a survivor of sexual and gender-based violence (SGBV).
 She stood before the symposium as a voice for all suffering women.
 She spoke of ongoing atrocities, and particularly of women, her “sisters” in Northern Gaza.
 “In my native tongue of Muysc Cubun: Chibo Isa: Good morning to you all”.

-“We are all created equally and loved by the Creator,” said Alba, invited those present to “look beyond our scars.”
+“We are all created equally and loved by the Creator,” said Alba, who invited those present to “look beyond our scars.”
 As a survivor, she shared the importance of collective care in her own 15-year journey of abuse and, then, in her 11-year path to healing, a privilege she now sees as a responsibility to act.

 “Conflict is the most heinous avenue for SGBV, but systemic forms of abuse are embedded in our societies,” Alba said.
 As an indigenous woman from Colombia, Alba called on multiple sectors to engage in a community of practice committed to ending this crime.